-Two Credits, Block Grades 10, 11, 12 Prerequisite: Algebra I and a Grade of C or higher in Integrated Science or Enhanced Integrated Science.
+Grades 10 11, 12

+Prerequisite: Algebra I and a Grade of C or higher in Integrated Science, Enhanced

-This course is designed for students planning to attend a four-year university.
+Integrated Science or Enhanced Biology.
+Sophomores who have completed Enhanced Biology This course is designed for students planning to attend a four-year university.
 Chemistry emphasizes the development of an understanding of how a chemist works rather than memorization of a mass of information.
 The unifying principles of chemistry are developed from experimental observation.
 Students actively participate in the scientific activities of observation, calculation, generalization, explanation and application and will develop a better appreciation for the scientific method as a tool for seeking true understanding.
 Topics covered may include chemical elements, atoms, molecules, chemical equations, gases, liquids, solids, atomic and electronic structure, chemical bonding, molecular structure, equilibrium, and acids and bases.

-Advanced Placement Chemistry (6170) Fall Semester Two Credits, Block Grades 11, 12 Prerequisite: Chemistry with a Grade of B- or Higher
+Advanced Placement Chemistry (6170) Fall Semester Two Credits, Block

+Prerequisite: Chemistry with a Grade of B- or Higher